Our history

 2014

-FSD starts a new mine action programme in Ukraine.
-The organisation obtains its first ISO 9001 certification.
+FSD launches a new mine action project in Ukraine.
+The organisation obtains its first ISO 9001 certification, recognising the quality of its management systems.

 2013